bhmohit/NBAViz/README.md

 - Making the front end pretty.
 - Reducing page load time for data that has not been cached.
+- Deploying the app.
+- Adding a search functionality

 ## How To Setup:
 - Step 1: Install Redis